 Visit our fan troubleshooting guide if you are having bigger problems like wobbling and weird noises.

-The simple answer, and hopefully the solution to your problem is by simply reversing the fans direction (if applicable) to counterclockwise.
+The simple answer, and hopefully the solution to your problem is by simply reversing the direction of the fan (if applicable) to counterclockwise.
 Other causes could be that the fan is too small for the room, or is not installed with the proper downrod.

 Ceiling Fan Direction for that Cool Breeze